What is Installation Art? (5 Examples of Art Installations That Stimulate the Senses)

 4. Exploring the sensation of sound: Bright Noise

 This installation by Yuri Suzuki at the Color Factory in Chicago immerses visitors in a tunnel of color and sound.
 Colorful horns respond to people’s movements by singing.
 The exhibit encourages social engagement among guests as the number of horns playing increases as more visitors enter the space.
-With ever-changing conditions no two sensory experiences are the same.
+With ever-changing conditions, no two sensory experiences are the same.

 5. Technology-enhanced environments: Moment of Reflection

-Bringing your own installation art to life
+Bringing your installation art to life

 Creating an interactive, multi-sensory art installation doesn't just begin with a great concept.
 It starts with the right partner.
 Once inspiration strikes, a full-service art installation design and fabrication company can provide you with a plan to budget accurately and streamline the entire project process.